-In this paper, we assess the efficiency, equity, and investment promotion impacts of a police powers carve-out.
-Since many of the NAFTA cases involve environmental regulations, our model uses an environmental setting; however the tension between expropriation and nondiscrimination clauses arises for a variety of regulatory problems.
-Similarly, even though our modeling choices are guided by characteristics of the legal environment created by NAFTA, our results are applicable to the many hundreds of similar bilateral and multilateral investment agreements containing expropriation and non-discrimination clauses.
+In one of the few formal economic analyses of the compensation in international investment agreements, Aisbett, Karp, and McAusland (2010) design an optimal mechanism for determining compensation in cases of alleged indirect expropriation under international investment agreements.
+In the current paper, we conduct our analysis in a second-best setting which reflects current design and interpretation of international investment agreements.4 We assess the efficiency, equity, and investment promotion impacts of a police powers carve-out, as well as how these impacts depend on national treatment clauses and rights of establishment in IIAs.
+Since many of the indirect expropriation cases under IIAs to date involve environmental regulations, our model uses an environmental setting; however the tension between expropriation and non-discrimination clauses arises for a variety of regulatory problems.
+Similarly, even though our modeling choices are guided by characteristics of the legal environment created by NAFTA, our results are applicable to the many thousands of similar bilateral and multilateral investment agreements containing expropriation and non-discrimination clauses.

 The rest of this Introduction discusses the role of expropriation clauses and their relation to other parts of investment agreements.
 We also review relevant literature.
 Section 2 of the paper discusses specific cases that have come before NAFTA tribunals as well as details of investment agreements; this information validates the two-period model introduced in Section 3.
 That section examines the equilibrium level of regulation occurring post-investment.
-Section 4 studies the investment stage, where we assess the efficiency and equity of a narrow versus broad police powers carve-out.
+Section 4 studies the investment stage, where we assess the efficiency and equity of a weak versus strong police powers carve-out.
 Section 5 concludes.